Design Considerations Single-Use Medical Connectors

 A primary component and cost driver in connectors involves the contacts.

-When the number of electrical contacts per connector is considered high, edge cards (PCB style – FR4) will begin to present the lowest cost options.
+When the number of electrical contacts per connector becomes increasingly high (8+), edge cards (PCB (Printed Circuit Board) style – FR4) will begin to present the lowest cost options.

 Depending on your product application, you may also require pneumatic and fluidic contacts that handle gas, saline, and suction.